- Created on the 5 April, 2017.

 Human caspase 8 ELISA kit is intended for determining in vitro quantitative amounts of caspase-8 (CASP8) in human tissue homogenates, cell culture supernatant, plasma, cell lysates, serum and many biological fluids.
 This assay has a minimum sensitivity limit of < 0.052 ng/ml.

 Caspase 8 (CASP8) is a member of family of conserved cysteine-aspartic acid proteinases which have an important role in the regulation of apoptosis and cell death.
 This protein is able to induce Fas and a number of other apoptotic stimuli in order to carry out programmed cell death.
 The process of apoptosis is essentially induced via the tumor necrosis factor receptor 1 (TNFR1) and Fas/APO1 (CD95) receptor, this leads to the activation of caspase 8 which causes the release of the active fragments p10 and p18.
 The results in the activation of other downstream effector caspases (notably 1, 3, 6 and 7), it is caspase 3 which is responsible for eliciting the common morphological hallmarks of apoptosis such as cell shrinkage and DNA fragmentation.

-Minimum detection limits of a caspase-8 using this human caspase 8 ELISA kit was 0.052 ng/ml.
-The dynamic assay range for this kit is 0.1 – 30.0 ng/ml.
+Minimum detection limits of a caspase-8 (CASP8) using current human caspase 8 ELISA kit was 0.052 ng/ml.
+The dynamic range for this assay is 0.1 – 30.0 ng/ml.

 - Evolutionary analyses of caspase-8 and its paralogs: Deep origins of the apoptotic signaling pathways.
 Bioessays.
 (2015) 37 (7): 767-76.
 Review.
 Sakamaki K., et al.